**Summer Camps Begin June 16th**

 4. Can I observe my child's dance class?

 We know that many of you like to see the progress your child is making, so we have designed an observation room from which you may watch your child for the duration of the lesson.
-Our state of the art facility has a video camera that focuses on the dance lesson and it is displayed on a TV monitor located upstairs.
+Our state of the art facility has a video camera that focuses on the dance lesson and it is displayed on a TV monitor located in our observation room.
 This allows parents to see the lesson without being visible to the children.

 5. What styles and methods of dance are taught?